 Have you been thinking about starting a home staging business?
-Here’s a quick overview of how to start a home staging business in 2018.
+Here’s a quick overview of how to start a home staging business.

 You often see home staging listed as one of the best businesses to start, and it’s been that way over a decade.
 There are good reasons why home staging is a perennial favorite.

 First, it’s relatively easy to get into this business.
 You don’t need any specific degree, certification, or credential to become a home stager.
 You do need good training so that you can do excellent work for your clients.
-There are many home staging books that can teach you how to do it, and you can learn right here on our site, for free.
+There are many home staging books that can teach you how to do it, and you can learn what you need to know from our affordable courses.
 Go to our home page and find the home staging course links to get started.

 Home stagers can make very good money, and you can control how much you work and take time off when you want to.
 It’s fair to say that $50 per hour is attainable as a home stager, and you could even see earnings of $75 or $100 per hour as you progress.